-For more information regarding protection of trade secrets and enforcement of non-compete agreements in Texas, contact Leiza Dolghih.
+For more information regarding non-competition agreements in Texas, contact Leiza Dolghih.